Multinational state: Yugoslavia

 The first country to be known by this name was the Kingdom of Yugoslavia, known until 3 October 1929 as the Kingdom of Serbs, Croats, and Slovenes.
 It was established on 1 December 1918 by the union of the State of Slovenes, Croats, and Serbs and the Kingdom of Serbia (to which the Kingdom of Montenegro had been annexed on 13 November 1918), and the Conference of Ambassadors gave international recognition to the union on 13 July 1922.

 The Kingdom of Yugoslavia was invaded by the Axis powers in 1941 and abolished as a result of World War II.
 It was succeeded by Democratic Federal Yugoslavia, proclaimed in 1943 by the Yugoslav Partisans resistance movement.
 When a communist government was established in 1946, the country was renamed the Federal People's Republic of Yugoslavia.
 In 1963, it was renamed again, becoming the Socialist Federal Republic of Yugoslavia (SFRY).
 This was the largest Yugoslav state, with Istria and Rijeka having been added after World War II.

 The country consisted of six constituent "socialist republics" (SR Bosnia and Herzegovina, SR Croatia, SR Macedonia, SR Montenegro, SR Slovenia, and SR Serbia) and two "socialist autonomous provinces" (SAP Vojvodina and SAP Kosovo, which became largely equal to other members of the federation after 1974).

 Starting in 1991, the SFRY disintegrated in the Yugoslav Wars, which followed the secession of most of the country's constituent entities.
 The next Yugoslavia, known as the Federal Republic of Yugoslavia, existed until 2003, when it was renamed Serbia and Montenegro.
 In 2006, this last vestige separated into Serbia and Montenegro, but only to go further in 2008 after Kosovo unilaterally declared its independence but with limited recognition.

+Czechoslovakia

+Czechoslovakia was a multi-ethnic state, with Czechs and Slovaks as constituent peoples.
+Sudeten Germans were forcibly expelled after World War II.